sealldeveloper/sealldev-chirpy/_posts/2025-3-23-htbctf2025-aurorsarchive.md

 Just a small sidenote, I have very little experience with Oauth, so I tried to avoid it :&gt;.

+Unfortunately to be the bearer of bad news...
+The SQLi strategy was intended, but XSS was unintended, so the title is a _slight_ lie...

+I'm not changing it though it's funnier that way :p

 ## Overview

 We are given a NodeJS web application, I decide to just explore the features visually for now, then we can look for vulns!